Careers

 NOTE: If your degree was obtained outside of Canada, you will need to confirm it has been assessed for equivalency through a recognized Canadian Credential Evaluation Service.
 Education credentials will be subject to verification before an offer of employment is made and will be requested if required.

-By submitting your application, you confirm that you have worked on it independently and you have not used AI technology or paraphrasing technology to prepare it.
+By submitting your application, you confirm that you have worked on it independently and you have not used Artificial Intelligence (AI) technology or paraphrasing technology to prepare it.
+The use of AI technology as described above during the recruitment process will result in disqualification from the competition.

 Office of the Police Complaint Commissioner